 - If your school does not provide a 100% refund: Do you know what your school’s refund policy is?
 As mentioned above, most schools don’t offer refunds after the fifth week of the semester.
 In fact, in a 2020 survey done by HigherEdStudy of college and university bursars and heath administrators, only 6% of schools reported providing 100% refunds.
 According to the survey, most schools only refund a portion of tuition for qualified withdrawals through the fifth week of classes and virtually no school provides a refund for academic fees.

 - Not every student graduates: There are many factors that may disrupt a student’s education.
 Tuition is not drop-out insurance, but it can help you to avoid the financial loss if your student needs to withdraw from school due to serious illness or injury and decides not to return again.

-- If you have more than $2,500 of academic expenses: On the off-chance that the school does provide a 100% refund for tuition, most do not refund academic fees or student housing.
+- If you have additional academic expenses: On the off-chance that the school does provide a 100% refund for tuition, most do not refund academic fees or student housing.
 Many tuition insurance plans provide coverage for not only tuition but also for expenses related to academic fees and student housing.

 - Student health and well-being can force a student to withdraw from classes: The American Health Association National College Health Assessment reports that student health incidents such as illness, accidents, and injuries happen frequently, even to your and healthy college students.
 It is important to note that ordinary student health problems such as mono, chronic heath conditions, or injuries may also force your student to withdraw from classes and cost them thousands of dollars.